soraef/flash_form/packages/flash_form/README.md

-# Quick Form Flutter Package
+# Flash Form Flutter Package

 ## Overview

-The Quick Form package is an experimental tool designed to simplify the creation and management of forms in Flutter applications.
+The Flash Form package is an experimental tool designed to simplify the creation and management of forms in Flutter applications.
 This package aims to provide a declarative approach to form building, making it easier for developers to define, manage, and validate complex forms with nested structures.

 ## Goals